Bohdan Pawłowicz

 Bohdan made his debut as a writer in 1921 with printed work published in the weekly Zolnierz Polski [Polish Soldier].
 In 1923, he published through Gebethner & Wolff, Warsaw, a 139-page book of poems: Szary człowiek.
 Tydzień dusz, tydzień ludzi, tydzień szarego człowieka [The gray man.
 The week of souls, the week of people, the week of the gray man], much of which is composed of patriotic songs and poems tinged by his war experience.

 His first 181-page memoir and travelogue, Pod Polską Banderą.
 Wrażenie z podróży na żaglowcu przez Atlantyk [Under the Polish Ensign – Impressions from the trip on a sailing ship across the Atlantic], was published in 1924 by the Kultura Association in Curitiba, Brazil.
 When he returned from the trip on the Lwów, he published more articles and accounts in many magazines, among which Siew (Sowing), where he started a series called “Za Oceanem.
-Wrażeń i wspomnień wiązanka z Brazylji“ [Beyond the Ocean – A Collection of Memories and Impressions from Brazil] (1925).
+Wrażeń i wspomnień wiązanka z Brazylii“ [Beyond the Ocean – A Collection of Memories and Impressions from Brazil] (1925).

 In 1926 he wrote a collection of short stories which came out in the 256-page book Artillery Attack published by the Military Library Inc.